-☐ Set up Jenkins locally.

-If you already have a Jenkins instance, you can skip this step.

-- 2. Install this software (if not already installed): - Java 11 - Plugins for your environment (for example, the Docker plugin) - 3.
+- 1. Set up a Jenkins instance in your local environment (use the ☑Jenkins documentation).
+If you already have a Jenkins instance, you can skip this step. - 2.
+Install this software (if not already installed): - Java 11 - Plugins for your environment (for example, the Docker plugin) - 3.
 Create a new pipeline and copy the Contrast script. - 4.
 Set the Contrast credentials as global or environment variables: